BlueBrain/nexus/src/main/paradox/docs/api/1.1/kg/kg-files-api.md

 Response
 :   @@snip [file-created.json](../assets/files/file-created.json)

-## Create a resource using PUT
+## Create a file using PUT

 This alternative endpoint to create a resource is useful in case the json payload does not contain an `@id` but you want to specify one.
 The @id will be specified in the last segment of the endpoint URI.

 ```
 PUT /v1/files/{org_label}/{project_label}/{file_id}
 ```

 Note that if the payload contains an @id different from the `{file_id}`, the request will fail.

 **Example**